| 1. What kind of salt can I use? 2. Where do I add the salt?

 fresh water.

+5. How often will I need to add salt?
 After the initial dosage of salt, you will only need to add salt when necessary.
 The most common

 ways salt is lost is through leaks, rainwater overflow, filter backwashing, and bather splash